 The after “party”

-The first think you need to do is remember is to treat your grill like you would your stove in the kitchen.
+The first thing you need to do is remember is to treat your grill like you would your stove in the kitchen.
 When you are cooking in the house, most of us will take time to wipe the stove down several times.
 Do this to your grill.
-You do not have to be OCD about it, but occasionally wipe it off.
-This will save you a lot of hassle in the end.
+You do not have to go OCD about it, but occasionally wipe it off.
+This will save you much hassle in the end.

 What about the grates?